dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 **Windows PowerShell and PowerShell Core**.
 The build is running on Linux in the ci pipeline.

+##### Error `Cannot process argument transformation on parameter 'ProjectName'`

+If the old test framework folder `DscResource.Tests` is present in the local repository folder then the build will fail with this error.
+The reason is that build pipeline searches for `*.psd1` files and want to use the first module manifest it finds which when the folder `DscResource.Tests` is present is the wrong one.

 ##### Issue with preview strings containing a dash

 There are a issue with ModuleBuilder using preview strings